bartfrenk/tree-lang/README.md

 A (non-Turing complete) language for describing decision trees, with syntax similar to Python.
 Loosely inspired by AppNexus' Bonsai language.

+The language has a few design goals:
+- It should be simple and intuitive to use for people with some exposure to Python,
+- It should be difficult to write programs that fail.

 The language itself is statically typed, and the type checker allows for the types of the context macros (the program elements with prefix `$`) to be provided by an external provider.